mkalten/reacTIVision/README.md

 ## Finger Tracking

 **reacTIVision** also allows multi-touch finger tracking, which is basically interpreting any round white region of a given size as a finger that is touching the surface.
-Finger tracking is turned off by default and can be enabled by pressing the 'F' key and adjusting the average finger size, which is given in pixels.
+Finger tracking is turned off by default and can be enabled by pressing the `F` key and adjusting the average finger size, which is given in pixels.
 The general recognition sensitivity can also be adjusted, where its value is given as a percentage.
 75 would be less sensitive and 125 more sensitive, which means that also less probable regions are interpreted as a finger.
 The finger tracking should work with DI (diffuse illumination) as well as with FTIR illumination setups.

 ## Blob Tracking